-To support retail planning in Anmore South, a Village Retail Market Analysis was undertaken to identify the scale and mix of retail uses that could be supported based on trade area demographics, preliminary planning, and the 2,202 projected homes at build-out over ~25 years.
-The analysis projected that on completion Anmore South can support a retail floorspace of 55,900-61,800 sq ft, including a grocery store, pharmacy, food + beverage, local services, clothing and hobbies or homewares.
+To support retail planning in Anmore South, a Village Retail Market Analysis was undertaken to identify the scale and mix of retail uses that could be supported based on trade area demographics, preliminary planning, and projected homes at build-out over ~25 years.
+The analysis projected that on completion Anmore South can support a retail floorspace of ~41,000 - 50,000 sq ft, including a grocery store, pharmacy, food + beverage, local services, clothing and hobbies or homewares.